 Scammell Auctions host many Speciality Auctions throughout the year, including our Showcase Auctions, Fine Art Auctions and Great Collectors Auctions.

 A buyers premium of 16% plus GST applies to each lot.

 All buyers must be registered (permanent buyers are welcome to use their bidding number at any Auction).
 Permanent numbers are issued when you register for ONLINE BIDDING – please use this number online and in our auction house.

 All online bids are final and unable to be deleted.

 Payment is required by 7pm Tuesday for Weekly Estate Auctions and can be made by EFTPOS, Visa and Mastercard (in house) or direct debit only, as noted on invoices.
-A 1% surcharge applies on all credit card payments.
 No cash and no cheques.

 Collection is required by 7pm Tuesday for Weekly Estate Auctions, unless otherwise directed.
 We are open Monday and Tuesday evenings until 7pm to aid in this. (view our opening hours here)

 Collection opening hours: Monday 2pm-7pm, Tuesday 8.30am-7pm.